South Korea Will Interview Thousands Of Athletes After Rape And Abuse Allegations

 Shim testified at Cho's appeal hearing last month.
 Speaking to reporters outside the courthouse, she said, "I mustered my courage to come here today because I hope there will be no more victims like myself in the sports world and because I want to do what I can, not just for myself, but for the future."

-Cho, who is 37, has denied the sexual abuses charges through his lawyer, but admitted to physically abusing Shim and three other athletes.
+Cho, who is 37, has denied the sexual abuse charges through his lawyer but admitted to physically abusing Shim and three other athletes.

 As the scandal grabbed headlines, a petition on the presidential office's website calling for harsher sentencing of Cho got more than a quarter of a million signatures.